Computing &

 Impact

-Assessment for learning is carried out following classroom discussions and written work which identify areas of strength and weakness.
+Assessment for learning against KPI’s is carried out following classroom discussions and written work which identify areas of strength and weakness.
+Children also self-assess using a knowledge organiser.
 Subsequent lessons can then be used to address any misconceptions or areas of weakness.
 Our ultimate aim is for children to confidently navigate the internet safely and also discuss and share knowledge with their peers in relation to this.
 We also hope to decrease the amount of issues arising from unsafe use of technology.

 Pupils in our school enjoy learning about how to keep themselves and their peers online and have a good attitude to learning more about the online world.
 Many children see themselves working in technology in the future and we hope to enhance their confidence in navigating all online platforms during their time at primary school.
 Ultimately, children are safe when using devices.